 The connecting pieces to the puzzle called Alzheimer's disease continue to be found...

-Facts: Alzheimer's Disease & Diet
+Quick Facts: Alzheimer's Disease & Diet

 Conclusions on dietary components have at times been difficult to ascertain as results have differed between population-based studies and randomized controlled trials.
 There is limited evidence that light to moderate use of alcohol, particularly red wine, is associated with lower risk of Alzheimer's disease.
 There is tentative evidence that caffeine may be protective.
 A number of foods high in flavonoids such as cocoa, red wine, and tea may decrease the risk of AD.